oskeii/oskeii/README.md

 ### About Me
 ✨recent computer science graduate
 <!--
-- interested in... backend development, data engineering, and open-source software
+- interested in... backend development, data engineering, open-source software, and IT
-- and IT/Cybersecurity (someday 😋)
 - i like python the best.
 - currently:
   - a noobie linux user 🐧(mint btw😎)